mickeytheq/ZoopDocs/docs/shared/instructions/Instructions.md

 Each instruction is a single line in the comments field of the card.
 An instruction always starts with #TTSZ# to identify it to Zoop as a specific instruction.
 Immediately after the second # you specify the name of the instruction and any parameters for that instruction.
 Each instruction and its parameters are documented below.

 Parameter values are enclosed in double quotes.
 If you need a genuine double quote in a parameter value, put two double quotes instead of one.
-For example (in red)
+For example

 > #TTSZ#ReplaceCardFace(ReplaceFace="Back",CopyCardTitle="""Booo"" to a goose",CopyCardFace="Back")